-Sea, road and rail transportation combined, Samskip’s integrational excellence is serving to revamp and revitalise logistics across industries
+Sea, road and rail transportation combined, the integrational excellence of Samskip is serving to revamp and revitalise logistics across industries.

 Transportation.
 A cornerstone of European integration and economic growth, it is often considered to be the lifeblood of industry for many continental businesses.

 A vital part of the supply chain, mounting transportation challenges such as congestion and adverse environmental effects are being placed under the microscope as the logistics industry continues to become increasingly difficult to navigate.

 One company championing innovation in the face of these rising pressures, however, is Samskip Norway – a business that has been able to excel with a differentiated approach, and one with more than two decades of experience in the field.